 Once a pulse from an artery is found and the stethoscope is positioned above the elbow, so the nurse or technician will hear the blood flow, he or she will begin inflating the cuff with a small hand pump.
 The nurse or technician will inflate the cuff to momentarily stop the blood flow through the artery in your arm.

-It's also possible your blood pressure will be measured using a machine that automatically measures your pulse to figure out your systolic and diastolic blood pressure.
+It's also possible your blood pressure will be evaluated using a machine that automatically measures the pressure in your pulse to determine your systolic and diastolic blood pressure.
 If this is the case, it's not necessary for the nurse or technician to search for your pulse with a stethoscope.

-Whether your blood pressure is measured manually or with an automatic machine, it takes about a minute to complete a single blood pressure measurement.
+Whether your blood pressure is measured by hand or with an automatic machine, it takes about a minute to complete a single blood pressure measurement.

 After the procedure